-Egyptian-born Nubian artist Fathi Hassan is known for paintings and drawings of deliberately illegible Arabic script.
+Egyptian-born Nubian artist Fathi Hassan (b.
+1957) is known for paintings and drawings of deliberately illegible Arabic script.
 His intentional obscuring of text draws attention to the ambivalence embedded in written language and graphic form.
-In addition, his play with symbolic forms is meant to reference the challenge of conveying the feelings associated with forced migration and displacement.
+This approach mirrors the difficulty of expressing experiences of forced migration and displacement.

-This exhibition highlights works created by Hassan in the last five years.
-These works serve as allegories of the diasporic condition, spiritual journeys, and reform movements like the Arab Spring.
-They implicitly illustrate the broader meaning that his thirty-year career attests—that the meaning and interpretation of symbolic signs are not fixed.
-They are transformed over time and as they move from one context to another.
+Migration of Signs highlights works created by Hassan in the last five years.
+The works are allegories of spiritual journeys and reform movements like the Arab Spring.
+They illustrate that the meaning and interpretation of symbolic signs is not fixed.